- Planning Your Trip

-Effective April 1, 2012, Valley Metro will implement new guidelines for the Valley Metro Reduced Fare ID program.
-These changes are necessary to ensure only those individuals that meet the reduced fare eligibility criteria receive reduced fare ID cards.
+Effective April 1, 2012, guidelines were changed for the Valley Metro Reduced Fare ID program to ensure only those individuals that meet the reduced fare eligibility criteria receive reduced fare ID cards.
 In addition, application processing guidelines have changed and the cost of a Valley Metro photo ID has increased to $5.
 For more details about these changes, download the Reduced Fare Photo ID Program Changes document.

 The following applies to anyone with a disability applying for a Reduced Fare ID Card